-- 43. Students may be terminated from the program for ongoing infractions (such as tardiness or unexcused absences) for which they have received at least two written warnings from the CDP Director and/or CDP Coordinator.
+- 44. Students may be terminated from the program for ongoing infractions (such as tardiness or unexcused absences) for which they have received at least two written warnings from the CDP Director.
 Depending upon the nature of the infraction, students may be immediately terminated for ethical violations or failing to follow policies and procedures of the CDP, the supervised practice facilities, or the TCU Student Code of Conduct.
 Written notifications will be provided to students for disciplinary and termination purposes.
-The TCU CDP Coordinator, CDP Director, and preceptor(s) will be included in disciplinary procedures as deemed appropriate.
-All CDP faculty will be informed regarding student infractions and disciplinary issues. - 44.
-In the event that a student must withdraw from the Program, he/she will meet with the CDP Director to discuss the appropriate course of action.
+The TCU CDP Director and preceptor(s) will be included in disciplinary procedures as deemed appropriate.
+All CDP faculty will be informed regarding student infractions and disciplinary issues. - 45.
+In the event that a student must withdraw from the Program, the student will meet with the CDP Director to discuss the appropriate course of action.
 The student will be given the opportunity to reapply to the Program, but acceptance to the Program is not guaranteed.
-Information regarding the refund of tuition and fees is explained in the Tuition Refund Plan, which may be found in the TCU https://tcu.codes/policies/tuition-refund-plan/.
+Information regarding the refund of tuition and fees is explained in the Tuition Refund Plan, which may be found in the TCU Refund Plan: https://codes.tcu.edu/policies/tuition-refund-plan/.